How does LIVI work?

 Can I get prescriptions through LIVI?

-Can I obtain a repeat prescription through LIVI?
+Can I get repeat prescriptions through LIVI?

 In general, LIVI GPs do not issue repeat prescriptions.
 However, in an emergency, LIVI GPs are able to issue an emergency supply of medication for a maximum of 7 days.